Z213: Exit: Publication history and reception

 The original Greek version (Greek title: Z213: ΕΞΟΔΟΣ) was first published in 2009.
 The English translation by Shorsha Sullivan appeared in 2010 by Shoestring Press, followed by a second revised edition in 2016.
 The book, in its two editions, is the most widely reviewed work of contemporary Greek literature in translation.
 Critic Michael O' Sullivan hailed the book as "a wonderfully dark yet enticing description of what might be described as a philosophy of exits and entrances" and as "sitting comfortably among such works as Kafka's "Before the Law" and Beckett's short poem "My way is in the sand flowing".
 Literature critic and Robinson Jeffers scholar Robert Zaller considered the book as "one of the most important and challenging literary works to come from Greece in the past generation".
 The work is regarded as a characteristic exponent of the fragmentation technique in contemporary literature while at the same time perceived as an inheritor of epic poetry, molding the ancient storytelling tradition to a post-modern idiom.
 Z213: EXIT belongs to the canon of postmodern texts published in the new millennium and Lyacos' s Poena Damni trilogy is, arguably, the most significant Greek work in the course of postmodern literature and drama history.
-The trilogy, as a whole, is also categorized as an example of the postmodern sublime, as well as one of the most important anti-utopian works of the 21st century.
+The trilogy, as a whole, is also categorized as an example of ergodic literature, the postmodern sublime, as well as one of the most important anti-utopian works of the 21st century.
 Commercially, the book has been one of the best-selling titles of contemporary European poetry in English translation.
 A new, revised version of Z213: Exit(ISBN 9781910323625) appeared in October 2016 while the full trilogy was published in a Box Set English Edition in 2018.